satorici/satori-cli/src/satoricli/cli/commands/prompt.md

 - Validate generated playbooks against the schemas in ~/.satori/playbook-validator

 # Troubleshooting
 If the command `satori` is not installed, install it with `pip install satori-ci` and help the user log in with `satori install`.
-If you have any feedback, share it with `satori feedback <your message>`
+If you have any feedback, share it with `satori feedback <your message>`.
+If a newer version is present when running satori, update it with `satori update` and update this skill <site-packages>/satoricli/cli/commands/prompt.md has been updated.